tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_5.md

 The cultists, despite their numbers, are not soldiers.
 Their shots are wild, untrained, but what they lack in skill, they make up for in sheer zealotry.
 They press forward, a wave of bodies fueled by a fervor that borders on madness.

 A cultist lunges at me, a knife glinting in his hand, his eyes burning with a fervor that chills me to the bone.
-I sidestep, feeling the wind from the blade as it misses my throat by mere inches.
+I sidestep, feeling the wind from the blade nicking the skin of my throat.
 I counter with a swift, brutal strike, my gun's butt connecting with his skull.
 He crumples to the ground, a puppet with its strings cut.

 Reine, a whirlwind of fury, moves with a grace that belies the violence of her actions.
 She dispatches one attacker after another, her face a mask of concentration and determination.
 A bullet grazes her arm, a line of red blossoming on her sleeve, but she doesn't falter.